Annual Mentorship Gathering 2026

 Accomodations

-A room block is reserved at the Valhalla Hotel & Conference Centre (1 Valhalla Inn Road, Thunder Bay).
+Our room block at the Valhalla Hotel & Conference Centre (1 Valhalla Inn Road) is now full.

-If the IPAC room block is full, accommodations may still be available at the Valhalla Hotel & Conference Centre.
-Shuttle service will be provided between the Valhalla Inn and Lakehead University.
+Shuttle service will be provided between the Valhalla and Lakehead University.

 Sponsors